FaisalAl-Tameemi/web-dev-foundations/chapter_3/__ch3_50_css_tag_selectors.md

 which specifies that only paragraphs that are inside of `div` tags should change their text color to blue.

+The final result of the code above would be as follows:

+{% codeeditor src='../assets/sources/002_html_with_css.html', readOnly='false' %} {% endcodeeditor %}

 In the upcoming sections, we will look into more specific ways of applying CSS styling.
 Ways that could allows us to apply styles to specific elements on the page.